thameezb/docs/content/en/docs/armory-platform-matrix.md

 Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

 This page describes the features and capabilities that Armory supports.
 Note that although Spinnaker™ is part of the Armory Platform, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.
+Armory has integrations with third-party software and supports these integrations.
+Only integrations explicitly listed on this page are supported.
+Additionally, this support is limited to the integrations themselves and does not extend into any third-party software that Armory integrates with.

+For features not listed on this page but available in Armory because they are available in OSS, you can use it but are responsible for your own support.
+Armory does not provide support for these features and does not guarantee their continued functionality.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->